 - Learn about and practice good decision making and setting realistic goals.
 Check your progress regularly - Build awareness of your feelings, attitudes and behavior.
 Keep a journal or blog and record your thoughts about your experiences at school.
 Later, review and reflect on what you've written.
 Try to analyze your thoughts objectively - When receiving corrective criticism, remind yourself that feedback is intended to help you improve your skills.
 It's not meant to judge you as a person - Monitor and manage negative emotions.
 If you notice yourself feeling frustrated, angry or upset, take a mental "time out".
-A brief pause to step back from the situation, calm down and gather your thoughts, even if just for a few seconds, can help you regain control e following recommendations are based on your results.
-Consider each and select the ones you think would work st for you.
+A brief pause to step back from the situation, calm down and gather your thoughts, even if just for a few seconds, can help you regain control be st for you.
 Spend time on yourself.
 Understanding your own feelings can help you sympathize and empathize with others, to appreciate what they feel.
-It can also help you feel more energized, self-confident and focused V Take time to reflect.
+It can also help you feel more energized, self-confident and focused Take time to reflect.
 Consider your thoughts, feelings and behaviors.
 What actions have brought you success and what you would like to change in the future?
 You may want to try meditation, self-help books or courses that can help with self-analysis Set specific, realistic goals.
 Make sure they range from short-term to long-term and easy to more difficult.
 As you achieve them and your confidence increases, take on greater challenges Practice being self-aware.
 Try to predict how your actions - or inactions - will affect you, and other people, in future